Worsening dry spell won’t tip Lake Mead into shortage — yet

 A month ago, the Colorado River Basin was on track for its seventh-driest winter in more than half a century.
 Now forecasters say this winter will likely go down as the sixth-driest on record for the river system that supplies 90 percent of the Las Vegas Valley’s drinking water.

-It’s especially bad in Arizona, where snow levels across much of the state are roughly one third of normal, Miller said.
+It’s especially bad in Arizona, where snow levels across much of the state are roughly one-third their normal levels, Miller said.

-In the entire basin, only the Upper Green River area in Wyoming has seen more snow than usual so far this winter.
+In the entire basin, only the Upper Green River area in Wyoming has seen more snow than usual this winter.

 ‘Atmospheric river’ may help

-Miller said forecasters are hopeful that an incoming “atmospheric river” could dump some much needed snow across much of the basin, but this late in the season there is little chance for significant improvement in the overall outlook.
+Miller said forecasters are hopeful an incoming “atmospheric river” could dump some much-needed snow across much of the basin, but this late in the season there is little chance for significant improvement in the overall outlook.

 “It won’t be enough to turn things around,” he said of the approaching weather system.
 “I think there is some hope things won’t get worse.”

-The basin’s snowpack typically peaks by April 1, then begins to melt and flow downstream into Lake Powell on the Utah-Arizona border through July.
+The basin’s snowpack typically peaks by April 1 and then begins to melt and flow downstream into Lake Powell on the Utah-Arizona border through July.

 The latest bad news for Western water managers comes on the heels of a new study showing an unexpectedly large decline in snowpack across the region over the past century.